trolando/lace/README.md

 Usage
 -----
-Start Lace workers using `lace_start` and `lace_stop` methods.
+Start the Lace framework using the `lace_start` and `lace_stop` methods.
-This starts 0 (autodetect number of available hardware threads) or a given number of threads.
+This starts Lace with the given number of workers, but if you call `lace_start` with 0 workers, then Lace automatically detects the maximum number of workers for your system.
+This is only recommended if your application is the only application on the system.
-These threads will greedily wait for tasks to execute, increasing your CPU load to 100%.
+Lace workers will greedily wait for tasks to execute, increasing your CPU load to 100%.
 Use `lace_suspend` and `lace_resume` to temporarily stop the work-stealing framework.
 Calls to `lace_start`, `lace_suspend` and `lace_resume` should not incur much overhead.
 Typically suspending and resuming requires 1-2 ms if you use the maximum number of workers and much less if you do not use the maximum number of workers.

-If your application is single-threaded, calls to Lace tasks block the calling thread until Lace is done.
+Calls to Lace tasks block the calling thread until Lace is done.
 If your application is single-threaded and spends most of its time running Lace tasks, it is recommended to use the maximum number of workers, obtained via `lace_get_pu_count()` or by setting the number of workers in `lace_start` to 0.
 If your application is single-threaded but only occasionally uses Lace, you can still use the maximum number of workers, but use `lace_suspend` and `lace_resume` to suspend Lace while no Lace tasks are used.
 If your application is multi-threaded and you do not use Lace for your other threads, then it is recommended to use fewer workers, since the Lace workers use 100% CPU time while trying to acquire work.